Going back to your roots with the Pioneer

 What I do remember, in a curious little twist of detail, was that it was a Swatch that accompanied me on that 1997 trip as a fully-fledged journalist abroad for the first time: one of the original minimalist models, with a plain black rubber strap and a mirrored dial.
 I still have it now, although the buckle is broken – one of the many watch-related fixing tasks to put on the list.

 Time is a funny thing, of course.
 That first trip to Italy, thinking about it now, in some ways feels like yesterday and in other ways an eternity ago.
-Strapping on the Pioneer, which comes with a brilliantly wearable and resilient black rubber tropical FKM strap, I notice that it has a prominent yet far from oversized presence on my wrist at 42mm.
+Strapping on the Pioneer, I notice that it has a prominent yet far from oversized presence on my wrist at 42mm.

 The Swatch, which seemed to occupy the same sort of wrist real estate in 1997, now looks puny when I put it on these days; probably a sign that my wrists have expanded at the same rate as my stomach with the passing of time.
 Such is life, but of course not getting older is a much worse alternative to getting older – so these physical changes – even including a receding hairline – are ultimately to be enjoyed and embraced.
 Anyone with a love of watches, after all, likes to celebrate the passage of time.